vishjain/log-service/README.md

 test log file (test.log).

 ## Further Optimizations
-I would have implemented more optimizations had I had more time.
+I would have implemented more optimizations if I had more time.
 We could implement all sorts of caching mechanisms to improve query speed.
 Here a
 few:
 1) Cache recent 100-200 lines of a recently queried file.